Academic Recruitment in Health Education England – Wessex

 Posts available are listed below – To apply for any of the roles please visit the Oriel Recruitment System.

-Post 1 – Otolaryngology
+Post 1 – Paediatrics

-Post 2 – Paediatrics or Paediatrics Surgery
+Post 2 – Neurosurgery

 Post 3 – General Practice

-Post 4 – Dermatology or Public Health
+Post 4 – General Surgery

 NIHR Competition Posts